-It is important to know that, even if your viral load is undetectable, your viral load can become detectable again if you stop taking HIV medication.
+Even if your viral load is undetectable, your viral load can become detectable again if you stop taking HIV medication.

 Check out this great video from Positive Women’s Network USA with women living with HIV sharing what being undetectable means to them: